spottysavanna/PythonBackendEngineer/README.md

 - [ ] 12 Connecting business logic to code
 - [ ] 13 Not afraid to make mistakes
 - [ ] 14 Use data and logic to backup decisions and improve understanding

+This list might change over time but the goal will stay the same - competitive positioning of myself.

+I've created the .md file 'todo'.
+I'm used to having a file like this to use as a scratch space for my thoughts.

+I'm not new to programming but there's always more to learn.
+Looking at the list above I think I'll start from looking into one of the Python web frameworks.
+After a bit of research, this site https://testdriven.io/blog/django-vs-flask/ told me:

+> In almost all cases, it's recommended to learn Flask before Django.
+The only time you should deviate from that is when you just need to get an app up quick to satisfy some external stakeholder.

+I'm in no rush.
+Let's start with Flask.